 Yet it ought not to be so.
 There ought to be a Royal Court of Justice, both in the European Union and (for those outside the EU) within the United Nations forum.

 One to adjudicate, for example, on my right to the Grand Duchy of Lithuania (from 1967, and since 2004 renamed but not yet seen as the Kingdom of Lithuania), and to the Kingdom of Europa (formerly East Europe, containing the Kingdom of Lithuania) - visit www.KingRoman.org for details.

 As a European citizen, and one to be accorded the respect owed to a Sovereign, I look forward to your early reply.

 'What is diplomacy?
 I think the word or the expression I like the most is actually from the Vienna Conventions which is creating friendly relations between countries ...
 I would say that the purpose of diplomacy is about developing some form of appreciation, understanding, and friendly relations with countries' - Dr Simon Rofe, SOAS London University

-"These two volumes (click above) probably represent the most important book that has ever been written on deposed sovereignty"
+"These two volumes probably represent the most important volumes ever written on deposed sovereignty"